Audrey Vernick (she/her)

 Audrey grew up in Whitestone, New York, where she lived with her parents and two sisters and a not very bright small white dog.
 She has a freaky memory about the names of the kids in her class at P.S.
 184Q and even remembers where most of them stood in size order.

 These days, Audrey lives near the ocean in New Jersey with her family and a medium-sized fairly smart black dog.
-When she’s the writing, Audrey’s always easy to spot — she’s the one cheering the loudest for her beloved New York Yankees or complaining about the long wait until spring training.
+When she’s not writing, Audrey’s always easy to spot — she’s the one cheering the loudest for her beloved New York Yankees or complaining about the long wait until spring training.

 Follow Audrey on Twitter